-Additional Expenses: Students are required to obtain the appropriate attire for concerts (\$68 for female attire).
-This ensemble may take a mandatory trip during the school year (cost: \$600).
+• Additional Expenses: Students are required to obtain the appropriate attire for concerts (\$99.50 for male attire).
+This ensemble may take a trip during the school year (cost TBD).
 For more information, contact the Fine Arts Director.
-Note: Enrollment in Bell'Arte Singers does not exclude you from enrolling in Madrigal Singers or Women's Choir.

-Course: 489H, 490H Honors Madrigal Singers Grades 10-12
+Course: 489H, 490H Honors Madrigal Singers